Best Countries To Live In The World >> for a quality lifestyle.

 Best Country Indexes

 The index has 12 pillars that it uses to rank countries.
 They include safety and security, economic stability, and the natural environment.
-The website allows you to adjust the rankings with the factors you consider important.
+The website allows you to adjust the rankings according to the factors you consider important.
 With the default weight to each of the 12 categories, the top 5 countries for 2021 are:

 1. Denmark